 · Why this discovery matters: Realizing these three principles allows a human being to be resilient, taking experiences in stride, trusting they will have the intelligent/responsive thinking to have fulfilling and productive lives.

-· Why this discovery matters:Seeing love and joy as our default setting allows people to count on those feelings as an effortless way of life in the knowledge that any negativity is by nature short lived, a temporary “mirage” that will disappear on its own.
+· Why this discovery matters:Seeing love, joy, and peace of mind as our default setting allows people to count on those feelings as an effortless way of life in the knowledge that any negativity is by nature short lived, a temporary “mirage” that will disappear on its own.

-Discovery Six - Levels of Consciousness: Human being’s level of consciousness (level of understanding of life) can suddenly elevate to provide a nicer internal quality of life and relationships.
+Human beings’ level of consciousness (level of understanding of life) can suddenly elevate to provide a nicer internal quality of life and relationships.
 This elevation of consciousness is a built-in potential in people.
 It is an effortless process that happens within a lifetime, often when least expected.
 It is the organic, natural method of a human beings’ evolution.
 When a person jumps to a higher level of consciousness, that person can count on living a new, separate, and nicer reality on a go forward basis.

-· Prior to this discovery it was thought that behavioral change and improved internal quality-of-life required deliberately using awareness to address one’s thoughts, memories, feelings, or behaviors.
+· Prior to this discovery it was widely thought that behavioral change and improved internal quality-of-life required deliberately using awareness to address one’s thoughts, memories, feelings, or behaviors.

-· Why this discovery matters: Levels of consciousness offers the hope of a sudden positive change/evolution on a go forward basis without the need for will power.
-Sudden, out of the blue evolution is consistent with the research findings that in the therapies tested, change happened in “discrete moments” rather than progressive, incremental change.
-The possibility of sudden positive change without effort or even intent, offers the ultimate hope to anyone, at any time, under any circumstance.
+· Why this discovery matters: Levels of consciousness offers the hope of a sudden positive change/evolution on a go-forward basis without the need for willpower.
+Sudden, out-of-the-blue evolution is consistent with the research findings that, in the therapies tested, change happened in “discrete moments” rather than progressive, incremental change.
+The possibility of sudden positive change without effort, or even intent, offers the ultimate hope to anyone, at any time, under any circumstance.

 Discovery Seven- Clarification of the Concept of Freewill